TASEmulators/BizHawk/waterbox/readme.txt

 		* waterbox/melon/melonDS (required for melonDS)
 		* waterbox/nyma/mednafen (required for all Nyma cores)
 		* waterbox/snes9x (required for Snes9x)
-	* waterbox/llvm-project is needed for the entire waterbox toolchain, but initializing and updating this is handled automatically by later scripts, so you do not need to do anything about this

 3. Consider whether it is time to update your build environment (i.e. sudo apt-get upgrade).
 Build environment tools are generally best kept at the latest version, to ensure top performance for our users.